techmng/JavaCodingTest/README.md

 2. FibonacciSerise
 3. Palindrome
 4. Singleton class
-5.Remove Duplicates from Array
+5. Remove Duplicates from Array
-6.Prime Numbers
+6. Prime Numbers

 And Many More in Test.java